Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 The RS41 sondes provide an expansion port on the bottom part of the device, which implement a protocol called XDATA.
 The capabilities of the device allow users to utilise them like standard GPIO pins.
 The following modes of it's operation are available via setting the `xdataPortMode`:
 * Disabled (0) - fully disables the XDATA IO pins
 * Debug UART (1) - utilizes the XDATA pins (number 2 and 3) to print out the debug messages as a standard serial port (@115200 baudrate, can be changed).
-* I2C (2) - upcoming releases of the firmware *will* support I2C devices, such as BME280 enviromental sensor, no support for now, because of the raster issues in the development site.
+* I2C (2) - not supported now and probably won't be, external sensors via I2C are far worse option than having an accurate sensor boom.
 * XDATA UART (3) - utilizes the XDATA pins as their default use was - to connect XDATA capable devices.
 Currently the only device supported and decoded is the OIF411 ozone sounding pump with ECC electrodes.
 (XDATA protocol uses a simple 9600baud UART with properitary message format)

 <br>

 The UART and I2C capabilities cannot be used at the same time.<br>
-The ozone data is sent via RTTY and Horus, described above.

 ### Power management
 Device measures the battery voltage and according to this sets the warning and error messages (described above).<br>
-If the battery voltage goes below defined `batteryCutOffVoltage`, the sonde transmitts `VBAT-CUTOFF VBAT-CUTOFF VBAT-CUTOFF` via RTTY even if it is disabled and then powers OFF.<br>
-The sonde also has some power saving capabilities, like radio sleep and LED turn OFF at heights.
-In future, it is planned to implement GPS power saving and MCU sleep.
+The sonde also has some power saving capabilities, like radio sleep and LED turn OFF at heights, or GPS management.

 #### powerSave features
 The sonde has GPS power saving features, described later in GPS opeartion modes.